OfficeDev/Office-Add-in-samples/Excel-custom-functions/web-worker/readme.md

 ---
 page_type: sample
 products:
   - office-excel
   - office-365
 languages:
   - javascript
 extensions:
   contentType: samples
   technologies:
     - Add-ins
   createdDate: 10/06/2020 1:25:00 PM
-description: "This sample shows how to use web workers in custom functions to prevent blocking the UI of your Office Add-in."
+description: 'This sample shows how to use web workers in custom functions to prevent blocking the UI of your Office Add-in.'
 ---

 # Custom function sample using web worker